saferpay/sndbx/texts/fraugster.md

 ### Failure

-In case of a decline, Saferpay will throw a corresponding error
+In case of a decline, Saferpay will throw a appropriate error.

 ```json
 {